Converting Training for Online Learning

 • I: Invent the recipe.
 Discover what to consider when inventing the best blend of virtual learning options (10 minutes)

 • X: eXecute the mix.
-Gather tips on how to create you course to support the success of the trainer and the participant (10 minutes)
+Gather tips on how to create your course to support the success of the trainer and the participant (10 minutes)

 • Knowledge check.
 Apply what you have learned (7 minutes)